jhoacar-utn/course/utn/matias_eckhardt/project/README.md

 ------  Dont forget to: --------

-run firest:
+run first:

+in client folder:

+npm run build (create the production build)

+and then  in server folder:

 npm i  (install node_modules)

-npm run build (create the production build)

-and then  run in server

 npm start / npm run dev